2016 Day of Remembrance: 3.2-Mile Run in Remembrance

 A 9:43 am, volunteers will raise a “MOMENT OF SILENCE” sign that will signal the release of 32 white balloon arch.
 Please be on the lookout for when the Moment of Silence begins.
 After 32 seconds, the first maroon and orange balloon arch will be raised and Wave 1 will begin.
 After 3 minutes and 20 seconds, the second balloon arch will be raised and Wave 2 will begin.
 The same process will be repeated for Wave 3.
 That will be your only signal the event has started – there will not be any other prompt.
 Enjoy the run and the people around you!

-Watch for volunteers in brightly colored vests along the route – they will direct you.
+Watch for volunteers in brightly colored vests along the route - they will direct you.
 Feel free to thank the volunteers along the way.
-There will also be a lead golf cart for Wave 1 to follow.
+There will also be a lead golf care for Wave 1 to follow.

 The route includes Lane Stadium by entering through the TUNNEL that the football team enters through for every home game.
 Since this does get narrow and slower, feel free to use the ALTERNATE route and bypass the stadium if you prefer.